-Yesterday we learned about high profile attacks on prominent Twitter accounts.
-While we do not know all of the details, we applaud the fast response and communications from the Twitter team.
-And while it appears that this attack did not directly involve end-user security, it always helps to have reminders to boost safety and protection of our accounts.
+Phishing attacks have continued to increase throughout the pandemic, including the July 2020 high profile attacks on prominent X accounts.
+While these attacks did not directly involve end-user security, it always helps to have reminders to boost safety and protection of our accounts.

-Fortunately, Twitter makes two-factor authentication configuration straightforward.
+While the policy on SMS as a free method of two-factor authentication (2FA) has changed, X does make 2FA configuration straightforward.
 We often refer to this as two-step login for easy understanding.

-This post will walk you through setting up two-step login for your Twitter account using Bitwarden and the built in Bitwarden Authenticator.
+This post will walk you through setting up two-step login for your X account using Bitwarden and the built-in Bitwarden Authenticator.
 Please note that this is a Bitwarden Premium feature.
-However, far beyond securing Twitter, the extra Bitwarden capabilities of encrypted storage, built-in authentication options, and ability to use physical security keys will provide benefits across your digital lifestyle.
+However, far beyond securing X, the extra Bitwarden capabilities of encrypted storage, built-in authentication options, and ability to use physical security keys will provide benefits across your digital lifestyle.

-From the Twitter website, choose the three dot ‘More’ menu options on the left hand side.
+From the X website, choose the three dot ‘More’ menu options on the left hand side.
 From there choose ‘Setting and Privacy’ and then ‘Security’ and then ‘Two-factor authentication.’

-Save the entry and you will then get the 6-digit token from your Bitwarden application to enter into the Twitter website.
+Save the entry and you will then get the 6-digit token from your Bitwarden application to enter into the X website.

 After that you’ll be all set!